joecullin/aoc2022/journal.md

 I'm in a private leaderboard with some https://www.barracuda.com/ colleagues.

 ---
+## Day 11

+Probably my last day for 2022.

+Back on Nov 30, I thought about skipping this year's challenge altogether.
+The AOC start happened to coincide with the final day of a huge home renovation project.
+I did 40+ hours/week of plumbing, drywall, electric, painting, flooring, etc. over the last nine months.
+Still have work to do on that, but I pushed myself to the brink of burnout and I settled on a specific target (bathroom tile done) before taking a couple-month winter break.

+Now we're in the stretch where some problems take all night to figure out, and I'm just not enjoying it.

+Committing a working part 1 solution and a couple abandoned attempts at part 2.
+I'm sure there's some math trick I'm missing for part 2, but I didn't want to google spoilers.

+---
 ## Day 10

 Second day in a row that I've used a "simplify things while reading input" approach.